owncloud/music/README.md

 	./occ music:scan --all

 All the above commands can be combined with the `--debug` switch, which enables debug output and shows the memory usage of each scan step.

+You can also supply the option `--rescan` to scan also the files which are already part of the collection.
+This might be necessary, if some file update has been missed by the app because of some bug or because the admin has temporarily disabled the app.

+Lastly, you can give option `--clean-obsolete` to make the process check all the previously scanned files, and clean up those which are no longer found.
+Again, this is usually handled automatically, but manually running the command could be necessary on some special cases.

 #### Reset scanned metadata